SourabhMalviya9090/Ecommerce-Project-Frontend/README.md

 > * After paying for the product user can download an Invoice for the product.
 > * User will also receive a confirmation email after the successful payment.

+## Admin Portal Features
+> * Admin can login and can see all the products currently serving on the website.
+> * Admin can add more products which will directly update on the website.
+> * Admin can remove any product from the database and the changes will reflect on the website.

 ## Technologies used
 > * HTML5 - markup language for creating web pages and web applications.
 > * CSS3 - used for describing the presentation of a document written in a markup language.